top of page

 About the journal

 This journal is an ongoing inquiry into the act of making and the poetics of ownership.
-It considers the space between the object and the...
+It examines the liminal space between the object and the self, the quiet, often overlooked terrain where meaning

 Post: Blog2 Post